How to Evict a Commercial Tenant

 However, the landlord may still proceed with the eviction by asking the federal bankruptcy court to lift the stay.
 In most cases, the judge will lift the stay because a lease agreement has no effect on the value of the tenant's estate.

 If the tenant files bankruptcy after the eviction process begins, federal law sides with the landlord.
-However, a handful of states allow the tenant 30 days from the eviction judgment to cure the debt.
+However, some states allow the tenant 30 days from the eviction judgment to cure the debt.

-Do Not Accept Partial Payment: According to Minnesota business law attorneys, Jacob C. Hendricks and Jon L. Farnsworth caution, "Landlords may unintentionally forgive a breach and be precluded from evicting tenants if partial payment of rent is accepted.
+Do Not Accept Partial Payment or Keys: According to Minnesota business law attorneys, Jacob C. Hendricks and Jon L. Farnsworth, "Landlords may unintentionally forgive a breach and be precluded from evicting tenants if partial payment of rent is accepted.
 Similarly, a landlord who accepts the tenant's keys prior to the termination of the lease and without any other written agreement may be precluded from collecting future rent from the tenant."